key information for home sellers to remember

 PREPARE TO BEGIN SHOWING YOUR HOME

 Your house should always be available for a potential buyer to see, even though it occasionally may be inconvenient for you.
 Your agent will probably suggest a lock box placed in a convenient location that will make it easy for other agents to show your home.
-Most agents will call and give you at least a couple of hours notice before showing your property.

 HOME SHOWING TIPS TO REMEMBER